 My goal as a coach is to help women show up 100 percent as who they are, and not apologize for it.

 So-called flaws and all.

-Recently, I participated in a workshop called “The Revelation Project” that promised to help women reveal their true essences through photography.
+Recently, I participated in a workshop called “The Revelation Project” which promised to help women reveal their true essences through photography.

 Sounds fun, right?

-We began the day with setting intentions and creating a safe space.
-My intention was simple: I was there to be open to whatever happened, open to being fully myself and open to the experience.
+We began the day by setting intentions and creating a safe space.
+My intention was simple: I was there to be open to whatever happened, open to being fully myself, and open to the experience.

 Monica, one of the co-founders of the project, began by doing my hair and makeup.

 What better way to ensure we won’t be judged by our appearance?